coralogix/terraform-provider-coralogix/docs/index.md

 ## Argument Reference

-- `api_key` (String, Sensitive) A key for alerts, rules and logs2metric APIs (Auto Generated), appropriate for the defined environment.
+- `api_key` (String, Sensitive) A key for using coralogix APIs (Auto Generated), appropriate for the defined environment.
 - `env` (String) The Coralogix API environment. can be one of ["APAC1" "APAC2" "EUROPE1" "EUROPE2" "USA1"]